 3. Set Child-Friendly Internet Access Parameters

-Most of today’s internet browsers allow you to adjust search engine result settings to your convenience.
+Most of today’s internet browsers allow you to adjust search engine result settings to your convenience and safety.
 If your child uses your phone, their own, or your laptop to surf the web, adjusting the settings to filter out age-inappropriate material can be a huge plus.

 4. Be A Good Example

 Hate it or love it, kids can be bad listeners but good followers of your actions.
 Understanding this as a parent can be helpful in keeping them protected from online scams, vices, and immoral content.
 Be sure to carefully make considerations before your post comments, photos, videos, and other stuff online.
 You will be surprised what the generation Z can do and access on the internet.

 Last but not least, you might want to use a cell phone spyware to keep track of your child’s online activities.
 Some of the best cell phone monitors allow you to not only track your child’s online activities, but also their real-time location, call logs, SMS logs, social media chats, and so much more. especially if your child mainly uses a smartphone to access the internet, you might want to look at https://www.thetoolreport.com/cell-phone-spy-app-reviews/ for some of the best cell phone spy apps and monitors.
 Higher chances are that you’ll find the ideal solution to ensure your child’s online safety.

 Bonus: Schedule Online Access and Keep Your Children Busy

 It’s not good to allow your child to be online most of the time, especially during the day.
 That’s why setting a schedule is important.
 You can do it directly (your child is aware) or indirectly (not noticing you’re restricting internet use).
 While the suggestions below are pretty straightforward, it’s important to talk to an online security expert to get the best-targeted advice.

 Of course, every parenting style is different, so here are some helpful tips to schedule your child’s online access: